 In the late summer of 1941, Raymon was sent to Camp Polk, Louisiana, where he joined the 753rd Tank Battalion.
 The battalion was sent from Ft.
 Bening, Georgia, to the fort but did not take part in the maneuvers that were going on there.
-When the maneuvers ended, the 192nd Tank Battalion was given orders to remain at the fort.
+When the maneuvers ended, the 192nd Tank Battalion – which had taken part in the maneuvers – was given orders to remain at the fort.
 It was on the side of a hill that the members of the battalion learned they were being sent overseas as part of Operation PLUM.
-Within hours, many had figured out that PLUM stood for the Philippines, Luzon, Manila.
-Men, 29 years old or older, were given six hours to resign from federal service.
+Within hours, many men believed that they had figured out that PLUM stood for the Philippines, Luzon, and Manila, but there is no evidence that this was true.
+Since the 192nd was made up of National Guard tank companies, men whose National Guard enlistments were within months of expiring, 29 years old or older, or were married with dependents were given six hours to resign from federal service.
 Replacements for these men came from the 753rd Tank Battalion.
-Raymon volunteered to join the 192nd and was assigned to C Company.
+Raymon either volunteered to join the 192nd or had his name drawn from a hat and was assigned to C Company.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms everywhere; including going to the PX.